-There are any number of issues that arise during divorce proceedings.
+There is any number of issues that arise during divorce proceedings.
 One such situation is when people do not reveal all their assets at the time of divorce which results in an unfair settlement.
 Therefore, it is essential that the spouses are aware of the ways in which property is concealed and its impact on the divorce settlement.

 Making a Proper Inventory

 At the time of divorce of spouses who own a sizable amount of property, it is necessary to make an extensive inventory of all the marital and personal assets.
-This can be a very time consuming procedure.
+This can be a very time-consuming procedure.
 Research has shown that some people fail to reveal all of their possessions.
 Many times, it is difficult to detect the concealment of assets by the other party, and this has a detrimental effect in the long run.

 When There are Secret Financial Transactions

 A study shows that in nearly 2 out of 3 marriages, the spouses do not let each other know the amount of money they have.
 Almost 7.2 million couples hide a credit card or a bank account from their partner.
 So at the time of making a divorce settlement, in which they are going to lose money recurrently, they sometimes conceal their assets.

 Studies show that in high-asset divorce cases, spouses use the following tactics to conceal their property:

 - They do not reveal a bank account or an investment account.

 - They transfer their possessions for a short term to their family and friends.

 - They do not mention the bonuses, promotions or incoming payments.